Written by

 US$139.95

-The Nimbus has a midsole made of super soft FF Blast+ Eco.
-It delivers a really plush underfoot feel.
+The Nimbus has a midsole made of soft FF Blast+.
+It delivers a cushioned underfoot feel.
 The Nimbus has one GEL unit, in the heel.
 The GEL unit absorbs vibration during foot strikes.

-The Novablast also uses ASICS’ new midsole foam, FF Blast Max.
-Its ride is firmer than that of the Nimbus.
-There are no GEL units in the Novablast’s midsole and it has a smoother ride.
+The Novablast also uses ASICS’ newer midsole foam, FF Blast Max.
+Its ride is softer than that of the Nimbus.
+There are no GEL units in the Novablast’s midsole and it has a really smooth ride.

-The Nimbus is better for relaxed runs such as easy and recovery runs because of how plush its midsole foam is.
-Your feet sink down into the soft foam with every foot strike, making slow runs more enjoyable and giving your feet better protection.
+The Nimbus is better for relaxed runs such as easy and recovery runs because it’s heavier and built for comfort.
+Your feet sink down into the soft foam with every foot strike, making slow runs more enjoyable and giving your feet better protection with its deep cushioning.

 The Novablast is better for faster runs like steady runs, tempo runs and threshold runs.
 Its midsole returns more energy so it’s easier to pick up the pace and go at speeds below 5 minutes per kilometre.

-Stability is better in the Nimbus than in the Novablast because of its thinner midsole.
+Stability is better in the Nimbus than in the Novablast because of its wider base and its firmer ride.
+The Nimbus midsole offers more support and stability than the Novablast’s.

 The upper of the Nimbus has generous amounts of padding in its collar and heel tab.
 It has a gusseted tongue so there is no tongue slide and foot lockdown is excellent.
 With all the padding, the shoe runs warm and it also absorbs a lot of liquid so when running in the rain, it will pick up a lot of weight.
 The Nimbus fits narrow but also comes in additional widths if you need them.